marttp/netflix-clone/advanced/netflix-clone-with-redux/README.md

 Firstly, we need to understand the flow first.

 - The components will get state from the store.
-Whenever the state is changes, the components will be re-rendered.
+Whenever the state is changed, the components will be re-rendered.

 - The components will dispatch actions to tell the reducers update the state in the store.